stlee42/epubfx/README.md

 - creating cover file by image
 - splitting files
 - renaming files
+- check of ebook with official epub checker (not configurable yet)

 ### Planned feature:
-- check of ebook with official epub checker

 - opening files in external applications (for example to edit images)
 - checking internal and external links
 - symbol table